Xavierj2216/independent-study/blog-4.md

   + trackNumber: The track on which music is placed.
   + measureNumber: The starting measure of the beat.
 The beat string determines the total length.
   + beatString: A string that specifies the rhythm created.
++ '0' starts playing the clip.
++ '-' is a rest, meaning that there’s nothing being played.
++ '+' extends the sound clip into the next sixteenth-note sub-beat

 + The basic components of a for-loop
   + Ex: Ex: for measure in range(1,4):
 + Loop Body: The body of a loop contains statements that will execute repeatedly.